-According to multiple sources familiar with the case, the 24-year-old former sheriff’s assistant reached out to master deputy Chad Ayers in October of last year and threatened to expose an alleged relationship between the two of them if he failed to support her.
+According to multiple sources familiar with the case, the 24-year-old former sheriff’s assistant reached out to a master deputy in October of last year and threatened to expose an alleged relationship between the two of them if he failed to support her.

-“You need to be on my side with this,” Nabors allegedly wrote to Ayers in a text message.
+“You need to be on my side with this,” Nabors allegedly wrote to the deputy in a text message.

-Nabors is then alleged to have sent Ayers screen captures of their old text message threads – which reportedly contained incriminating messages and images documenting their tryst.
+Nabors is then alleged to have sent him screen captures of their old text message threads – which reportedly contained incriminating messages and images documenting their tryst.

 “I wonder what the Sheriff will say when he sees these?”
-Nabors allegedly asked Ayers.
+Nabors allegedly asked the deputy

 The obvious implication?
-That Nabors’ incriminating information could result in Ayers being fired if he didn’t support her.
+That Nabors’ incriminating information could result in him being fired if he didn’t support her.